-Since the project area does not possess wilderness characteristics, there would be no effects to wilderness characteristics under the No Action alternative.
+Since the project area does not possess wilderness characteristics, there would be no effects to wilderness characteristics under Alternative A.

 Since the Public Lands project area does not meet the requirements to be characterized as wilderness, the Public Lands project would not affect areas with wilderness characteristics.